2010 United States House of Representatives elections in Massachusetts: District 9

-In response to Lynch's vote against health care reform, Needham selectwoman Harmony Wu announced she was considering a run against Lynch in the Democratic Primary, but announced on April 7, 2010 that she decided not to run.
+In response to Lynch's vote against health care reform, Needham selectwoman Harmony Wu announced she was considering a run against Lynch in the Democratic Primary, but announced on April 7, 2010, that she decided not to run.
 On April 22 Mac D'Alessandro, the New England political director of SEIU, announced his intention to challenge Lynch.
 Polling has indicated that Lynch is vulnerable to such a challenge.

+Predictions

 District 10

 This was an open seat.
 Candidates were Democratic nominee William R. Keating, Republican nominee Jeff Perry, and Independents Maryanne Lewis and Jim Sheets.